-Innovation is not all about patents.
-Only rarely do the novel activities of established small- and medium-sized manufacturers correspond to the OECD's Frascati Manual and "Oslo" definitions of "research and development" as "creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of man, culture and society, and the use of this stock of knowledge to devise new applications."10 But there's also a hidden wealth of innovation in process, business organization, and manufacturing across America in firms of all sizes.
-In the Main Street manufacturers sample, we discovered a few firms with leadingedge innovations (and patents).
-But for most of them, their major innovative contribution is repurposing technologies developed in one sector for altogether different uses.
-A thirdgeneration CEO of a Midwest company that makes steel components, for example, told us of developing special lighter steel he had used in construction and experimenting with bringing it into new work he was doing in defense contracting.
-If his ideas work out, it would help reduce the weight of aircraft carriers and lower their energy consumption.
-For yet another important group of Main Street manufacturers, their role in innovation is as suppliers providing vital components and services to enable scale-up in other companies.
+Innovation is not only in patents.
+The novel activities of established small- and medium-sized manufacturers rarely correspond to the OECD's Frascati Manual and "Oslo" definitions of "research and development."
+But there's also a hidden wealth of innovation in process, business organization, and manufacturing across America in firms of all sizes.
+Some have leading-edge innovations (and patents).
+But for most Main Street manufacturers, the major innovative activity is repurposing technologies developed in one sector for uses in different products and processes.
+A third-generation CEO of a Midwest company that makes steel components, for example, told us of developing special lighter steel he had used in construction and experimenting with bringing it into new work he was doing in defense contracting.
+For an important group of Main Street manufacturers, their role in innovation is as suppliers providing vital components and services to enable scale-up in other companies.
 One such company, Mass Tank in Middleboro, Massachusetts, exemplifies the pattern.
 It's a fifty-employee firm that does its main business in fabricating tanks and selling tank inspection services for chemical, food, pharmaceutical, and water industries.
 But it is also working with five start-ups in the region and going back and forth with their engineers developing new materials and components that may someday be part of a blockbuster new product that Mass Tank will have helped these innovators to bring to market.
 In these suppliers, the greatest strength is a combination of design and fabrication capabilities.
-Andy Yahraus, CEO of Modern Industries, an Arizona supplier that works for aerospace, defense and for semiconductor industries, told us: